 Mission Gold Watercolor Review Lightfast Test and Mission White Gouache Hybrid

-The only complaint I've heard that is worth passing along is caution about color naming.
+The only complaint I've heard that is worth passing along is caution about misleading color naming.
 It's far more important to learn pigment codes (the ingredients list, basically the same as knowing you're looking for something made with sugar not aspartame) early on, rather than to expect that one company's cerulean is the same as another brand.

 Typically all brands write "hue" at the end if it's suppose to be a cerulean-like color, but not actually have the cerulean pigment (pb35 light or pb36 chrome dark as the ingredient).
 Mission Gold fails to label hues in several colors, so it's important to look at the swatches rather than deciding based on written color names.
 This also goes for their earth tones, which sometimes have odd mixtures instead of being simple Pbr7 for an earth brown.
 This problem however, is not exclusive to Mission Gold.
 Even Schmincke's prestigious Horadam aquarelle has mixtures like red iron oxide + black to make up a burnt sienna.